 - 1. Provide advice and guidance to the President and Board; and - 2.
 Chair the Nominations & Elections committee; and - 3.
-Will serves as ex-officio to the HEUG Global Council and manage operating budget; and - 4.
+Will serves as ex-officio member of the HEUG Global Council and manage operating budget - 4.
+Oversee US Regionals and manage operating budget in conjunction with the Regional Taskforce; and - 5.
 Perform such other duties that are assigned by the President or the Board of Directors.